About

 Partners, Funding Bodies

-The Impulse Festival 2025 is organised and funded by NRW KULTURsekretariat together with the cities of Mülheim an der Ruhr, Cologne and Düsseldorf and in co-operation with Ringlokschuppen Ruhr, studiobühneköln and FFT Düsseldorf.
+The Impulse Festival 2026 is organised and funded by NRW KULTURsekretariat together with the cities of Düsseldorf, Bochum, Mülheim an der Ruhr and Cologne and in co-operation with FFT Düsseldorf, PRT Bochum, Ringlokschuppen Ruhr and studiobühneköln.

 The festival is supported by the Ministry of Culture and Science of North Rhine-Westphalia, the Kunststiftung NRW and the Federal Government Commissioner for Culture and Media.